Archive of presentations given about the Congo Basin Institute available to view online and download.

 Conservation biologist at the Congo Basin Institute Kevin Njabo tells his personal story of how he nearly became part of the group of African scientists who seek an education abroad and never return — and why he’s now building a permanent base on the continent to nurture and support local talent.
 “I’m not coming back alone.
 I’m bringing with me Western scientists, entrepreneurs and students,” Njabo says.
 “When that happens, Africa will be on the way to solving Africa’s problems.”

 Challenges to Conserving the Congo Basin Rainforest 2014

 An Oppenheim Lecture presented by CTR Director Thomas B. Smith, describing the Center is leveraging the best available science to identify new protected areas in the face of resource extraction and climate change, the Congo Basin Institute, and a new initiative in Cameroon to reduce global emissions by avoiding deforestation in Cameroon, using emissions fees paid by climate gas emitters in the developed world.

 A recent talk by CBI co-director, Thomas Smith, at the Luskin Conference Center.

-Building the Congo Basin Institute by Tom Smith and Hilary Goodwin
+Building the Congo Basin Institute (PDF) by Tom Smith and Hilary Goodwin